AyushGupta1332/Email-Phising-Detection/readme.md

 ## License

-This project is developed for educational purposes as part of a Personal Expertise.
+This project is developed for educational purposes as part of My Personal Project.

 ---